varlardohaeris/emacs-archives/user42/completion-ignored-build-readme.txt

 ;;
 ;; Bugs:
 ;;
-;; When a directory name is completed together with a filename, the dynamic ;; ignores are not applied because the directory name is not yet expanded.
-;; Pressing Tab again after the directory has expanded should ignore the ;; built files.
+;; If a directory name is completed together with a filename (partial ;; completion) then the dynamic ignores are not applied because the ;; directory name is not yet expanded.
+Pressing Tab again after the ;; directory has expanded should ignore the built files.
+;;
+;; If, however, at this second Tab, the minibuffer filename exists then it ;; is presented as a completion.
+This can happen for an executable and a .c ;; source filename.  completion-ignored-build adds the bare exe to ;; `completion-ignored-extensions', but an exact match of the minibuffer is ;; not subject to those ignores (or believe so).